boot-clj/boot/README.md

 ```

 This was specified on the command line as the `-s` or `--src-paths` and `-d` or
 `--dependencies` arguments to boot itself.
-These correspond to calls to `set-env!`
+These translate to calls to `set-env!`
 in the REPL or in a script.
 Note that the keyword always corresponds to the long
 option from the command line.